meepmasterdotcom/music-player/README.md

 # music-player-vue

-This template should help get you started developing with Vue 3 in Vite.
+This template help to get started with Vue 3 in Vite.

 ## Recommended IDE Setup